 I’ve endured some long, long flights.
 Six hours, ten hours, a dozen and more.
 Some of these were brutal, especially if you throw in a nasty layover in an airport with less-than-clean bathrooms.
 For me, the flight endurance challenge is just what come with the territory when you want to see far-off places.
-And luckily, due to competing airlines, tip-off to booking loopholes and point incentives, these types of long-haul trips are within reach more than ever before.
+Due to competing airlines, great backup compensation services (like SkyRefund) and point incentives, these types of long-haul trips are within reach more than ever before.

 So you want to take a wild trip.
 How do you start?
 Do you fly direct or try some layovers?
 Can you afford it, and will the payoff be worth it?!

 For this specific idea, I’m going to use my own example.
 The longest flight I ever took was from Los Angeles to Auckland, which was about 13 hours.
 I don’t live in L.A., so I also had to do a flight from Boston to the west coast first.
 You can see it’s already getting complicated!
 Not to mention, on that same trip we also flew to Sydney, then Cairns, then Melbourne, THEN back to L.A. and Boston.
 All within three weeks.
 It’s mental but we saw everything we wanted to see!

 Before you fully commit to the logistics, be sure you love your destination.
 Do research into what places are within reach from your base, and which you might want to plan out for a couple years.
 Flight times vary and can impact your ideas.
 Your allotted time for the trip also plays a large role: a 17-hour flight might not seem so bad for a three-month adventure, but nearly unbearable for a week-long trip!